 Tips for during rainy rides

 Bring the right gear.
 If you’re prepared for rain, your rides will be more enjoyable and safer, too.
-A cyclist’s cap (like RBR's logoed Waltz cap) can be stuffed in a pocket and put on beneath a helmet to help keep water out of your eyes.
+A cyclist’s cap can be stuffed in a pocket and put on beneath a helmet to help keep water out of your eyes.
+A helmet cover can keep your head dryer.
 Clear or lighter lenses in glasses will improve visibility.
 Long-finger gloves keep you warm and ensure your hands don’t slip on handlebars or brake/shift levers.

 Protect your cellphone.
 I’ve gotten in the habit of carrying my cellphone in my pocket for emergencies.
-It’s got a case, but I double up to be prepared for rain with an RBR Jersey Bin waterproof storage pouch, which is also great for carrying ID and a little bit of cash for emergencies.
+It’s got a case, but I double up to be prepared for rain with a waterproof storage pouch, which is also great for carrying ID and a little bit of cash for emergencies.

 Be more aware.
 As I already covered, rain can mean bad traction and increased stopping distance, additional road debris and potholes opening up.
 It’s smart to leave more room between the rider in front so that you can see hazards and react in time.

 Slow down on descents.
 Even familiar roads can hold dangerous surprises when it’s been raining.
 And the longer stopping time means braking even earlier before downhill curves.
 Give yourself time to safely navigate the route and to take evasive action by slowing down.

 Consider different routes.
 Since rain holds similar challenges for drivers as it does for cyclists, it makes good sense to think whether the route you’re riding is smart.
 If there’s another with less traffic, it might be a better choice.